-Oatmeal Peanut Butter Balls w/ superfoods like hemp seeds, flax seeds, and cacao nibs are the perfect little bites to keep hunger at bay.
-Great for a grab-n-go breakfast option as well.
+With superfoods like hemp seeds, flax seeds, and cacao nibs these Oatmeal Peanut Butter Balls are the perfect little bites to keep hunger at bay.
+Great for a grab-n-go breakfasts or snacks.
+Made in just 10 minutes!

 Before you reach for another cup of coffee, try popping one or two easy Oatmeal Peanut Butter Balls!
 These no bake energy balls are full of nutritious ingredients.
 They’re hearty and filling and just one or two will keep you satisfied until your next meal.
 Bonus – they satisfy those sweet tooth cravings.